Dexagod/SoSy-2025---Bashlib-demo/content/1_introduction.md

 <!-- * We present BashLib as a Solid authentication wrapper for common BASH functionality and Solid-specific additions -->
 <!-- * Goal to enable CLI flows to integrate Solid in their workflow -->

-The [Solid Specification](cite:cites verborgh_timbl_chapter_2023}) defines a protocol for managing and exchanging data as resources on the Web, to empower its users with control over their data and providing data interoperability in the Web ecosystem.
+The [Solid Specification](cite:cites sambra_solid_2016) defines a protocol for managing and exchanging data as resources on the Web, to empower its users with control over their data and providing data interoperability in the Web ecosystem[](cite:cites verborgh_timbl_chapter_2023).
-By focussing support on the Web application ecosystem, workflows that do not use the browser ecosystem for data management and exchange are restricted in their options to integrate with the Solid ecosystem.
+By focusing support on the Web application ecosystem, workflows for data management and exchange that are outside the browser ecosystem are restricted in their options to integrate with the Solid ecosystem.
-As the command line ecosystem is a rich ecosystem of workflows that orchestrate data management, sharing, and integration, both for private and professional workflows, providing integration options for the Solid protocol can enable straightforward mapping of these existing command line workflows to the Solid ecosystem.
+The command line supports a rich ecosystem of workflows that orchestrate data management, sharing, and integration for both private and professional use cases.
+Providing support for Solid in this command line ecosystem can enable straightforward integration pathways for these workflows into the Solid ecosystem.

 To address this lack of tooling, we introduce BashLib as a Solid compatibility wrapper for the command line.
 It provides commonly used command line utilities for resource management and integrates them with Solid functionality for authentication, authorization, and managing resource sharing on the Web.
-Additional Solid specific functionality such as evaluating SPARQL queries over remote resources and local editing of remote resources are also included.
+Additional capabilities such as evaluation of SPARQL queries over the document structure of a Solid pod and local editing of remote resources are also provided.
-By bridging the gap between Solid and the command line, BashLib aims to facilitate broader adoption of the Solid ecosystem in non-Web workflows.
+By bridging the gap between Solid and the command line, BashLib aims to facilitate broader adoption of the Solid outside the browser ecosystem.
-% PC: I don’t understand how SPARQL quering is Solid specific functionality?
-Do you mean Linked Data specific?

 Setting an example use-case, we have the case of a researcher making a presentation for an upcoming conference.
 We look at how Bashlib can support our researcher Ben